consultantjay/LTIMEARN/Project_8/README.md

 ## Toyshop

 It is a Ecommerce based web application developed using MEAN stack(Mongo, Express, Angular, NodeJS).
-It allows user to purchase Toys online with the following features:
+It allows user to list Toys online with the following features:
 1) Search Toys by name and manufacturer
 2) Get a list of product in grid format
 3) Filter:<br>